ibm-cloud-docs/log-analysis/provision.md

     where

-    * NAME is the name of the API key.
-Suggestion: Name the API key like the IBM Log Analysis with LogDNA instance.
+    NAME is the name of the API key.
+Suggestion: Name the API key like the {{site.data.keyword.la_full_notm}} instance.
 This will help you  identify the API key later on.

-    * ROLE_NAME is the role that defines the permissions that are enabled.
+    ROLE_NAME is the role that defines the permissions that are enabled.
 Valid values are: *editor*, *operator*, *administrator*

-    * SERVICE_INSTANCE_NAME is the name of the instance in the {{site.data.keyword.Bluemix_notm}}
+    SERVICE_INSTANCE_NAME is the name of the instance in the {{site.data.keyword.Bluemix_notm}}

     For example, to create an API key for the instance *logdna-instance-01* with *administrator* permissions on the service instance, run the following command: